jason6502/pic-uart/README.md

 (which is the target I initially selected to develop on) supports two address lines allowing four distinct memory addresses to be accessed (both reading and writing).

-One caveat of using the PIC24 is that is requirees operation with a 3.3V power supply.
+One caveat of using the PIC24 is that it requirees operation with a 3.3V power supply.
 Many of the older CPUs out there require a 5V supply.
-This is a regrettable outcome of the divergence of technologies over the past three plus decades.
+This is a regrettable result of the evolution of technology over the past three plus decades.
 Fortunately, there are technical solutions which are not difficult to implement.
 I use a 74LVX4245 level converting transceiver mounted on a SOIC-to-DIP adapter myself, though other similar solutions should work equally well.

 This version of the code presently supports a variant of the MC6850 UART.
 Exact duplication of functionality is not possible for several reasons.
-First, the PIC does not support a 7-bit mode (though it can probably be emulated with 8-bit mode and parity in software).
+First, the PIC does not support a 7-bit mode (though it can probably be emulated with 8-bit mode and software parity).
 Second, rather than forcing the user to provide a separate oscillator from which the serial timing is derived, the PICs on-board oscillator is used for this purpose.
 This allows the user to select virtually any standard baud rate from 300 baud though 921600 baud through an extension.
 See the source code for further details.
 The default baud rate is 9600 baud, though that may be easily changed.